-(avos wrigh x rios) making use of their reason to unite together into Society.
-To prove this grand Position of his, he tells us, p.
-12. Men are born in subjection to their Parents, and therefore cannot be free.
-And this Authority of Parents, he calls Royal Authority, p.
-12, 14.
-Fatherly Authority, Right of Fatherhood, p.
-12, 20. one would have thought he would in the beginning of such a Work as this, on which was to depend the Authority of Princes and the Obedience of Subjects, have told us expresly what that Fatherly Authority is, have defined it, though not [7] limited it, because in some other Treatises of his, he tells us 'tis unlimited, and unlimitable, he should at least have given us such an account of it, [1] that we might have had an entire Notion of this Fatherhood or Fatherly Authority when ever it came in our way in his Writings; This I expected to have found in the first Chapter of his Patriarcha.
-But [2] instead there of having, 1. en Passant made his Obeysance to the Arcana imperii, p.
-5. 2° made his Complement to the Rights and Liberties of this or any other Nation, p.
-6. which he is going presently to null and destroy; And 3° made his Leg to those Learned Men who did not see so far into the Matter as himself, p.
-7. he comes to fall on Bellarmine, p.
-8. and by a Victory over him, Establishes his Fatherly Authority beyond any question; Bellarmine being routed by his own Confession, p.
-11. the day is clear got, and there is no more need of any Forces: For having done that, I observe not that he states the Question or rallies up any Arguments to make good his Opinion, but rather tells [8] us the Story as he thinks fit of this strange kind of domineering Phantom, called the Fatherhood, which whoever could catch presently got Empire and unlimited absolute Power.
-He assures us how this Fatherhood began in Adam, continued it's course, and kept the World in order all the time of the Patriarchs till the Flood, got out of the Arch with Noah and his Sons, made and supported all the Kings of the Earth till the Captivity of the Israelites in Egypt, and then the poor Fatherhood was under hatches till God by giving the Israelites Kings, Reestablished the Ancient and prime Right of the lineal Succession in paternal Government.
+and, by a Victory over him, Establishes his Fatherly Authority beyond any question.
+Bellarmine being routed by his own Confession, p.
+11. the day is clear got, and there is no more need of any Forces: For having done that, I observe not that he states the Question, or rallies up any Arguments to make good his Opinion, but rather tells us the Story, as he thinks fit, of this strange kind of domineering Phantom, called the Fatherhood, which whoever could catch, presently got Empire, and unlimited absolute Power.
+He assures us how this Fatherhood began in Adam, continued its course, and kept the World in order all the time of the Patriarchs till the Flood, got out of the Ark with Noah and his Sons made and supported all the Kings of the Earth till the Captivity of the Israelites in Egypt, and then the poor Fatherhood was under hatches, till God by giving the Israelites Kings, Re-established the ancient and prime Right of the Lineal Succession in Paternal Government.
 This is his business from p.
-12 to 19.
-And then obviating an Objection, and clearing a Difficulty or two with one half reason, p.
+12. to 19.
+And then obviating an Objection, and clearing a Difficulty or two with one half Reason, p.
 23. to confirm the Natural Right of Regal Power, he ends the first Chapter.
-I hope 'tis no Injury to call an half Quotation an half Reason, for God says, Honour thy Father and Mother, but our Author contents himself with half, leaves out thy Mother quite, as little serviceable to his purpose, but of that more in an other place.
+I hope 'tis no Injury to call an half Quotation an half Reason, for God says, Honour thy Father and Mother; but our Author contents himself with half, leaves out thy Mother quite, as little serviceable to his purpose, but of that more in another place.

-7 I do not think our Author so little skill'd in the way of Writing Discourses of this Nature, nor so careless of the Point in hand, that he by oversight commits the fault that [9] he himself in his Anarchy of a mix'd Monarchy, p.
-239. Objects to Mr. Hunton in these words.
-Where first I charge the A that he hath not given us any Definition or Discription of Monarchy in general, for by the Rules of Method, he should have first defin'd.
-And by the like Rule of Method Sr. Rob. should have told us, what his Fatherhood or Fatherly Authority is before he had told us, in whom it was to be found and talked so much of it.
-But perhaps Sr. Rob. found that this Fatherly Authority, this Power of Fathers and of Kings, for he makes them both the same, p.
-24. would make a very odd and frightful Figure, and very disagreeing, with what either Children imagin of their Parents, or Subjects of their Kings, if he should have given us the whole draught together in that Gigantic Form, he had Painted it in his own Phancy, and therefore like a wary Physician, when he would have his Patient swallow some harsh or Corrosive Liquor, he mingles it with a large quantity of that, which may delute it; that the scatter'd Parts may go down with less feeling and cause less Aversion.
+7. I do not think our Author so little skill'd in the way of writing Discourses of this nature, nor so careless of the Point in hand, that he by overfight commits the fault that he himself, in his Anarchy of a mix'd Monarchy, p.
+239. objects to Digitized by Google Mr. Hunton

+Mr. Hunton in these words: Where first I charge thee A. that he hath not given us any Definition, or Description of Monarchy in general; for by the Rules of Method, he should have first defin'd.
+And by the like Rule of Method Sir Robert should have told us, what his Fatherhood or Fatherly Authority is, before he had told us, in whom it was to be found, and talked so much of it.
+But perhaps Sir Robert found, that this Fatherly Authority, this Power of Fathers, and of Kings, for he makes them both the same, p.
+24. would make a very odd and frightful Figure, and very disagreeing, with what either Children imagine of their Parents, or Subjects of their Kings, if he should have given us the whole Draught together in that Gigantic Form, he had painted it in his own Phancy: and therefore like a wary Physician, when he would have his Patient swallow some harsh or Corrosive Liquor, he mingles it with a large quantity of that, which may dilute it; that the scatter'd Parts may go down with less feeling, and cause less Aversion.